The Connecticut Health I-Team is hosting a week-long high school multimedia journalism workshop July 19-23.

 - Journalism ethics

-Instructors: Marie Shanahan, UConn associate journalism professor; Lynne DeLucia, C-HIT editor and co-founder and Pulitzer Prize-winning former assistant managing editor of the Courant; Kate Farrish, award-winning C-HIT reporter, journalism professor at Central Connecticut State University and former city editor at the Hartford Courant; and Sabrina Herrera, a visual content editor for the Hartford Courant.
+Instructors: Marie Shanahan, UConn associate journalism professor; Lynne DeLucia, C-HIT editor and co-founder and Pulitzer Prize-winning former assistant managing editor of the Courant; and Kate Farrish, award-winning C-HIT reporter, journalism professor at Central Connecticut State University and former city editor at the Hartford Courant.

 Eligibility: High school students ages 16 and older, with an interest in journalism, sharpening research and writing skills and digital storytelling; prior experience writing for school publications an asset.